A Boy, A Ship and A War: World War II

 If you have someone who doesn't respect the power of war, you need this book to help enlighten them as to the real hell of living on a battleship.

-Proud, very proud to be one of the 'greatest generation!'
+Claud is proud, very proud to be one of the 'greatest generation!'
+This military memoir will help you understand why they are called the 'greatest generation'!

 - Author: Claud Aldrich